How to Install the Poly Studio X50 Video Bar and TC8 for Microsoft Teams Rooms

 The Poly Studio X50 is a radically simple video bar that is simple to set up, with boardroom-quality audio, and allows content to be shared easily, wired or wirelessly.
 Perfect for mid-sized rooms, this all-in-one video bar has built-in support for leading cloud services such as Microsoft Teams.
-Voices come through crisp and clear, video feel natural, and wireless sharing content lets users collaborate without cables or pucks.
+Voices come through crisp and clear, video feels natural, and wireless content sharing lets users collaborate without cables or pucks.

 A Microsoft Teams Room is a hardware solution that outfits your conference rooms or shared spaces to connect seamlessly to Teams meetings.